Frankel Conjecture and Sasaki geometry: Preliminaries in Sasaki geometry

-So by Lemma \ref{l-2-6} and Lemma \ref{l-2-9} the notion of a Reeb cone in Definition \ref{simple deformation} agrees with that given in \cite{MSY}.
-Also a Reeb cone coincides with the \emph{Sasaki cone} for a fixed CR structure introduced in \cite{BGS1}.
+The notion of a \emph{Reeb cone} originates from \cite{MSY} Section 2.5, where it is defined to be the cone in $\ft$ dual to the moment cone $\mathcal C ^*$ in $\ft^*$.
+This is the path-connected component of $\xi_0$ in the set of all possible elements in $\ft$ that are Reeb vector field of some K\"ahler cone metric on $(X, J)$.
+By Lemma \ref{l-2-6} and Lemma \ref{l-2-9} the notion of a Reeb cone stated in Definition \ref{simple deformation} agrees with that given in \cite{MSY}.
+The notion of Reeb cone also coincides with the \emph{Sasaki cone} for a fixed CR structure introduced in \cite{BGS1}.
 Note that a Reeb cone is always convex, and it is proved in \cite{MSY} that the element in $\cR_{\xi_0}$ that is the Reeb field of a Sasaki-Einstein metric is unique.

+\begin{defi}[Simple deformation] We define a \emph{simple deformation} of $(M, \xi_0, \eta_0, g_0)$ on $M$ with respect to $\T$ to be a Sasaki structure that is induced from a K\"ahler cone metric on $(X, J)$ with Reeb vector fields in $\cR_{\xi_0}$.
+Here we emphasize that when we talk about simple deformations, we fix the underlying complex structure on the K\"ahler cone, and we also need to specify a torus $\T$. \end{defi}

+By the above discussion we know a simple deformation is the composition of a Type I deformation followed by a transverse K\"ahler deformation.
+For our purpose we shall also talk about a $C^{k, \alpha}$ simple deformation for $k\in \N$ and $\alpha\in (0, 1)$. \begin{defi}[$C^{k, a}$ simple deformation] A $C^{k, \alpha}$ simple deformation is a smooth type-I deformation (with respect to a fixed torus $\T$) followed by a transverse K\"ahler deformation given by a $C^{k+2, \alpha}$ deformation of the transverse K\"ahler potential.
+Notice that, by this definition, the Reeb vector fields involved all belong to the Lie algebra $\ft$, so are always smooth. \end{defi}

-\begin{rmk}It would be interesting to understand whether there are Reeb vector fields of K\"ahler cone metrics on $(X, J)$ in $\ft$ other than $\cR_{\xi_0}$. \end{rmk}
+\begin{rmk} It would be interesting to understand whether it is possible to have two different Reeb cones for fixed $(X, J)$ and $\ft. $ \end{rmk}